PhilCK/philck.github.com/_posts/2015-05-25-software-book-recommendations.md

 ## Bonus: No Asshole Rule and Remote

-Not a software books but a good reads.
+Not software books but are good reads.

 <div style="text-align:center;">